ravihabibillah/ravihabibillah/README.md

 I'm **Muhammad Ravi Habibillah**. 😊

 ## About Me:
+💻 i'm currently working at PT.
+Loh Jinawi Teknologi as Mobile Developer

 🎓 I'm a **College Student** in UPN "Veteran" Yogyakarta

-🌱 I'm currently participating  in Pengembang Aplikasi Android dan Multi-Platform activities in Dicoding through the Independent Study program held by the Kampus Merdeka
+🌱 I was participating in Pengembang Aplikasi Android dan Multi-Platform activities in Dicoding through the Independent Study program held by the Kampus Merdeka

 💬 If you are interested in getting to know me, please follow the account [Linkedin](https://www.linkedin.com/in/muhammad-ravi-habibillah-7b207b175/).